-Children missing from education
+Children absent or missing from education

-A child going missing from education, particularly repeatedly, can be a warning sign of a range of safeguarding issues.
+A child absent or missing from education, particularly repeatedly, can be a warning sign of a range of safeguarding issues.
 This might include abuse or neglect, such as sexual abuse or exploitation or child criminal exploitation, or issues such as mental health problems, substance abuse, radicalisation, FGM or forced marriage.

-There are many circumstances where a child may become missing from education, but some children are particularly at risk.
+There are many circumstances where a child may become absent or missing from education, but some children are particularly at risk.
 These include children who:

-Are at risk of harm or neglect
+- Are at risk of harm, neglect or exploitation

-Are at risk of forced marriage or FGM
+- Are at risk of forced marriage or FGM

-Come from Gypsy, Roma, or Traveller families
+- Come from Gypsy, Roma, or Traveller families

-Come from the families of service personnel
+- Come from the families of service personnel

-Go missing or run away from home or care
+- Go missing or run away from home or care

-Are supervised by the youth justice system
+- Are supervised by the youth justice system

-Cease to attend a school
+- Cease to attend a school

-Come from new migrant families
+- Come from new migrant families

-We will follow our procedures for unauthorised absence and for dealing with children who go missing from education, particularly on repeat occasions, to help identify the risk of abuse and neglect, including sexual exploitation, and to help prevent the risks of going missing in future.
+We will follow our procedures for unauthorised absence and for dealing with children who go missing from education, particularly on repeat occasions, to help identify the risk of abuse and neglect, including sexual or child criminal exploitation, and to help prevent the risks of going missing in future.
 This includes informing the local authority if a child leaves the school without a new school being named, and adhering to requirements with respect to sharing information with the local authority, when applicable, when removing a child's name from the admission register at non-standard transition points.